gustaveroussy/bigr_long-reads_bulk/README.md

 - Long Copy Number Variations (CNV) identification
 - Phasing

-Go to [pipeline detailed description](#mag_right-pipeline-detailed-description) to see details about each pipeline step and major rules.
+Go to [pipeline detailed description](#mag_right-pipeline-detailed-description) to see details about each pipeline step and watch the rule order on the [rulegraph](images/rulegraph.png).

 ***